 El Ateneo Grand Splendid

-The El Ateneo Grand Splendid bookstore will leave you speechless!
+The El Ateneo, Grand Splendid bookstore, will leave you speechless!
 Why?
-Because this book-lovers’ place was a former opera house, transformed into a grand bookstore.
+Because this book-lover’s place was a former opera house transformed into a grand bookstore.
 The colossal seating areas are now shelves of volumes of book titles.
 It gets even more splendid if you stop to gaze at the ceiling.
 It’s the original romantic-style frescos from the old theater, while the previous stage is now a café.
 El Ateneo is the most beautiful bookstore I have ever seen.
 It has an average of three thousand gawkers daily!

 Evita Duarte de Peron Museum

-Take a break at The Evita Museum Café
+Take a break at The Evita Museum Café.

 Visit Floralis Generica

-While I was searching on the net for landmarks, Floralis Generica popped immediately.
+While searching on the net for landmarks, Floralis Generica popped up immediately.
 It was love at first sight with this giant steel flower that I did not leave Buenos Aires without seeing it myself.
 Floralis Generica is very impressive!
 Make sure to visit it at midday when the bulb is wide open.
 It floats in the middle of a pool in Plaza de las Nacionales Unidas.
 Entering the park is free.

 Puerto Madero, Puente de la Mujer (‘Women’s Bridge’)

 More landmarks?
 Puente de la Mujer (Women’s Bridge) deserves your attention!
-The location of the bridge was rundown, but now one of the most vibrant neighborhood, widely diffused by restaurants, shops, bars, offices, and condominiums.
+The location of the bridge was rundown, but now one of the most vibrant neighborhoods, widely diffused by restaurants, shops, bars, offices, and condominiums.
 The best time to visit the bridge is when the lights shimmer in the dark.
 It looks so romantic at nighttime that you and your significant other must stroll on the deck together.
 After all, when you stare at the bridge from afar, it may look like a sexy couple dancing the tango.